 Summertime is made for reading!
-And I do lot of reading.
+And I do a lot of reading.
 I’m on my 18th book this year and plan on reading many, many more.
 Here’s 10 books to add to your summer reading list – I’ve read all of them this year.

 10 books to add to your summer reading list